ERYAsylum/Torchlight-2-WASD-and-more/README.md

 To uninstall, remove those three files from the game directory.

+## Steam Deck / SteamOS

+Community reports indicate that the mod works on Steam Deck, and the optional Controller Addon does not appear to be required.

+Compatibility may vary depending on your SteamOS, Proton, or Wine configuration:

+Some users reported that the mod works out of the box with no additional setup.
+Others reported that they needed to add the following launch option in Steam:
+WINEDLLOVERRIDES="MSWSOCK.dll=n,b" %command%

+You can add this under:

+Steam → Torchlight II → Properties → Launch Options

+Since I do not own a Steam Deck or have a SteamOS development environment, I cannot officially test or support this platform.
+Community feedback is greatly appreciated and will help improve the documentation.

 ### Default Controls

 - `WASD` / `ZQSD`: move, depending on detected keyboard layout.